Skip to main content

 Prepetition Disruptions and Operating Signals

 2015 closure of Select Specialty operations.
 The Heights Hospital building has experienced operational transitions over the past decade.
-In May 2015, Select Specialty Hospital announced it would stop accepting patients and close its Heights location by July 2015, a decision that resulted in 222 employee layoffs.
+In May 2015, Select Specialty Hospital announced the Heights closure by July 2015, a decision that resulted in 222 employee layoffs.
 The closure also highlighted the site's relationship with St. Joseph Medical Center, which operated a satellite facility in the same building.
-This earlier disruption underscores that the property's medical tenancy has shifted over time rather than remaining static.

 2021 lockout and unpaid rent dispute.
 In January 2021, local reporting described a lockout of staff and patients at the Heights Hospital building following a notice that locks had been changed and keys would be provided after payment of $461,302.24 in rent and fees.
 The report stated that the space was rented by 1917 Ashland Ventures LLC and that property records showed the building owned by 1917 Heights Hospital LLC.
 A follow-up report tied the lockout to a default on a $28 million construction loan by 1917 Heights Hospital, a subsidiary of AMD Global, and said the creditor was Arbitra Capital Partners, which hired a third-party management company to execute the lockout.
 The same report noted the loan was due at the end of 2020.
 These events point to earlier distress in the asset's capital structure and tenant relationships.